 This resolve directs the Department of Environmental Protection to adopt rules that incorporate quantitative odor management standards for (1) facilities that process wastewater treatment sludge from publicly owned treatment works and (2) facilities that process septage.
 Rules adopted pursuant to this resolve will be routine technical rules.

-LD 694, An Act to Clarify Solid Waste Policy Relating to State-owned Disposal Facilities - Public Laws 2013, chapter 243.
+LD 694, An Act to Clarify Solid Waste Policy - Public Laws 2013, chapter 243.